 Lake Blalock

 Lake Blalock encompasses 1,105 acres and contains approximately 45 miles of shoreline.
-Along with an increased water supply, Lake Blalock offers many recreational activities like boating and fishing.
+Along with an increased water supply, Lake Blalock offers many recreational activities like boating, fishing, paddle sports and hiking/walking.

-Visitors can enjoy Lake Blalock Park, a recreational park provided by Spartanburg Water, that offers picnic pavilions, a dock for fishing, one boat ramp, and the Lake Blalock Warden’s Office.
+Visitors can enjoy Lake Blalock Park, a recreational park provided by Spartanburg Water, that offers picnic pavilions, a dock for fishing, paddle sports launch area, one boat ramp, the Lake Blalock Nature Trail and the Lake Blalock Wardens' Office.

 Lake Blalock Wardens' Office